1.1 Policy number: CO-E-0044.0

 - The RACGP reserves the right to request further information from the relevant program or organisation as to an applicant’s prior withdrawal;

-- Failure to disclose a prior withdrawal will be handled as per the Educational Misconduct Policy.
+- Failure to disclose a prior withdrawal will be handled as per the Academic Misconduct Policy.

 8.4 Prior exam results